Physics4Kids.comMotion Basics

 Forces of Nature

-Physicists define forces as specific amounts of energy applied to an object.
-Anything could be a force.
 If you were a ball sitting on a field and someone kicked you, a force would have acted on you.
-After receiving the force, you would go bouncing down the field.
-There are always many forces at work.
-Physicists might not study them all at the same time, but even if you were standing still, you would have many forces acting on you.
-Those forces would include gravity, air pressure, wind speed, the strength of your skeleton, the strength of your muscles, and many other smaller forces.
+As a result, you would go bouncing down the field.
+There are often many forces at work.
+Physicists might not study them all at the same time, but even if you were standing in one place, you would have many forces acting on you.
+Those forces would include gravity, the force of air particles hitting your body from all directions (as well as from wind), and the force being exerted by the ground (called the normal force).

 A Formula of Force